什么是自闭症?

 The support needs of autistic individuals can range vastly from person to person.
 Some individuals may want or need ongoing support in daily living, community participation, communication, while other individuals may desire little or no support in these or other areas.

-While every individual has strengths and challenges, some of the key strengths identified in people on the autism spectrum at a higher rate than the general population include:
+While every individual has strengths and challenges, some of the key strengths of autistic people can include:

 - 以细节为导向;